Project 1: Synthetic Methods for 2D Polyaramids

 2DPA-1 is synthesized by combining the monomers trimesoyl chloride and melamine in NMP and pyridine at atmospheric temperature and pressure.
 As the reaction proceeds, a gel forms over time, which is indicative of the strong hydrogen-bonding interactions between our 2D sheets.
 We then purify the gel and isolate the 2DPA-1 powder, which can be further processed into spin-coated thin films.

-Project 2: 1H-NMR and Diffusion NMR Methods for 2D Polyaramids
+1H-NMR and Diffusion NMR Methods for 2D Polyaramids

 2DPAs represent a class of 2D polymers synthesized via irreversible solution-phase polymerization, which do not require a lengthy crystallization process.
 However, such polymers present a challenge to characterize because of their limited solubilities, rendering them incompatible with chromatography or corrosion-sensitive instruments.